-You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience (through the PEDR website).
+You will need to source a workplace, employment mentor and a Professional Studies Advisor in order to record your practical experience (through the RIBA's PEDR website).
 Subject to meeting the RIBA practical experience eligibility criteria, you can count this experience towards the registration requirement set out by the Architects Registration Board (ARB).

 You may choose to work for longer than one year to save money or to gain additional experience.
 Other options include taking time out to work in the wider construction industry, work overseas, volunteer or travel.